ismaelharunid/lark/README.md

 # Lark - a modern parsing library for Python

+lots of
+stuff

+more
+stuff

+and even more \
+stuff

 Parse any context-free grammar, FAST and EASY!